qpdf/qpdf/manual/design.rst

 ---------------------

-The internals of ``QPDFObjectHandle`` and how qpdf stores objects were significantly rewritten for qpdf 11.
+The internals of ``QPDFObjectHandle`` and how qpdf stores objects were significantly rewritten for qpdf 11 and 12.
 Here are some additional details.

 Object Internals
 ~~~~~~~~~~~~~~~~